pschaeflein/BlogArticles/Intro to JSON/article.md

 ## Tools

 There are a lot of web sites out there that will format and validate your JSON; recently I've been using [this one](https://jsonformatter.org/), which does both.
-(NOTE: Be careful never to paste personal data into these web sites!)
+(NOTE: Be careful never to paste personal or confidential data into these web sites!)

 ## Schema support